Lefteris-Souflas/The-Algorithmic-Approach-to-Winning-Guess-Who/README.md

 Decision Trees, renowned for their versatility, represent a non-parametric supervised learning technique employed across classification and regression tasks.
 These models endeavor to construct a decision-making framework predicated on elementary decision rules deduced from dataset features, thereby facilitating prediction of the target variable.
 In our context, Decision Trees play a pivotal role in character identification within the "Guess Who?" game, employing a systematic questioning approach akin to gameplay mechanics.

 #### Model Instantiation and Configuration
-The Decision Tree Classifier instantiation involves meticulous configuration of various parameters governing model behavior and structure.
-Each parameter's value is meticulously chosen to optimize model efficacy and align with the inherent characteristics of the dataset.
+The Decision Tree Classifier instantiation involves conscientious configuration of various parameters governing model behavior and structure.
+Each parameter's value is diligently chosen to optimize model efficacy and align with the inherent characteristics of the dataset.
 Key parameters include:

 - **criterion**: Determines the impurity measure for node splitting, with 'gini' indicating Gini impurity.
 - **splitter**: Dictates the strategy for selecting node splits, with 'best' opting for optimal splits.